nacht29/isams-pipeline/README.md

 	]
 	```

 2. Add a function to modify the data received from the endpoint in `python_utils/modify_cols.py`.
-E.g. you want to modify the date format of certain columns in  `school_terms` endpoint:
+For example, you want to modify the date format of certain columns in the `school_terms` endpoint:
 	```py
 	import pandas as pd